We’ll spare you the fluffy intro and cut to the chase.

 A policy, or sales, illustration is an educational tool that shows prospective policyholders how a life insurance policy works over time.

-Illustrations show items such as premiums, cash values, death benefits, surrender values, and other, similar policy metrics.
+Illustrations show items such as premium payments, cash values, death benefits, surrender values, and other, similar policy metrics (current and future benefits).

-Some of the figures in the illustration are guaranteed, while others are projections that may depend on the future performance of the company or the stock market.
+Some of the figures in the illustration are guaranteed by the policy terms, while others are projections that may depend on the future performance of the company or the stock market.

-Policy illustrations contain some figures that are guaranteed.
-The insurance company will honor these figures regardless of the policy’s future financial experience.
+A life insurance illustration contains some figures that are guaranteed.
+Life insurance companies will honor these figures regardless of the policy’s future financial experience.

 What is guaranteed depends on the policy type: